 The Company is subject to conflicts of interest arising from its relationship with ICAI, and ICAI's affiliates.
 In December 1997, IMH and IFC entered into a services agreement (the "Services Agreement") with ICAI pursuant to which ICAI agreed to provide certain human resource, data and phone communications services for IMH and IFC.
 ICAI, through its affiliation with ICII, has interests that may conflict with those of the Company in fulfilling certain of its duties.
 In addition, certain of the officers and Directors of ICII or its affiliates are also officers and Directors of the Company, including H. Wayne Snavely and Joseph R. Tomkinson, Chairman of the Board and Chief Executive Officer of IMH, respectively.
 The Company relies upon ICAI to provide the services under the Services Agreement.
-All other operations of the Company's relationships with ICAI and its affiliates will continue indefinitely.
+All other operations of the Company are conducted through IFC and IWLG.
+No assurance can be given that the Company's relationships with ICAI and its affiliates will continue indefinitely.
 The failure or inability of ICAI to provide the services required of it under the Services Agreement or any other agreements or arrangements with the Company may have a material adverse effect on the Company's business.